My Sister Won the Belching Olympics in Gastric Freestyle

 Finally, it was the time for the award ceremony.
 Chris, of course, got the medal for Ultimate All Around Gastric Freestyle.
 She stood on a stool, put her hand over her heart and we all sang the national anthem.

 The rest of the awards were as follows:

 - 2nd - Jeff

 - 3rd - Jay

 - Participant - yours truly.

-None of us got coins.
-Just the Christy Colbo nod of approval.
-She went down the line and shook each contestants hand with an accompanied "Atta boy (or girl)."
+None one else got medals just the Christy Colbo nod of approval.
+She went down the line and shook each contestant's hand with an accompanied "Atta boy (or girl)."
 Did I happen to mention Chris has an oversized head too?
 But that's another competition.